 If you don’t write questions in advance, you are forced to listen to your guest and come up with questions based on how the conversation flows.
 This will also reduce your prep time.

-Using a calendar app like Acuity or Calendly to schedule interviews will significantly speed up the communication process and allow the guest to provide their bio for you.
+Using a calendar app like Acuity or Calendly or Sprintful to schedule interviews will significantly speed up the communication process and allow the guest to provide their bio for you.
 I copy and paste the topic and bio the guest gives me and then don’t have to do any prep work for my episodes.

 Once you record an episode, the last steps are editing the episode, writing show notes, uploading the episode, and then publishing it.